The model outlined in this card provides embedding representations of text. It powers the Embed endpoint.

 Embeddings may be used for purposes such as estimating semantic similarity between two sentences, choosing a sentence which is most likely to follow another sentence, sentiment analysis, topic extraction, or categorizing user feedback.
 Performance of embeddings will vary across use cases depending on the language, dialect, subject matter, and other qualities of the represented text.

 There is extensive research into the social biases learned by language model embeddings (Bolukbasi et al., 2016; Manzini et al., 2019; Kurita et al., 2019; Zhao et al., 2019).
 We recommend that developers using the Representation model take this into account when building downstream text classification systems.
 Embeddings may inadvertently capture inaccurate associations between groups of people and attributes such as sentiment or toxicity.
 Using embeddings in downstream text classifiers may lead to biased systems that are sensitive to demographic groups mentioned in the inputs.
-For example, it is dangerous to use embeddings or Similarity outputs in CV ranking systems due to known gender biases in the representations (Kurita et al., 2019).
+For example, it is dangerous to use embeddings in CV ranking systems due to known gender biases in the representations (Kurita et al., 2019).

 - English only: The model provides meaningful representations for English text only.